Jour4ney/MIGRANTS-HUB2/README.md

 ### Deploying the Site

 *  The deployment of the site was done through github pages through the following steps:
-    1. In the rhino-aid github repository, click on settings.
+    1. In the migrants-hub github repository, click on settings.
     2. Scroll down and select the pages tab.
     3. In the branch dropdown menu, select "main".
     4. Click save.